Are you looking for an easy way to embed more than 1 Instagram feed on your website?

-- Display different feeds for each product category
+- Display photo feeds for each product category

 - Add separate feeds of review posts on your checkout page to reduce cart abandonment

-- Curate hashtag feeds for displaying popular content on your site
+- Curate Instagram hashtag feeds for displaying popular content on your site

 There’s a ton of ways to use several Instagram feeds across your website.
-So how do you do it?
+So how do you embed them?